socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-17-EXERCISE - me my <3 JSX.md

 [VO]
 Let's go down to our App component, delete the div in the return statement and replace it with an instance of a HeartMessage, into which we'll pass our very first custom property, or prop.
 In our HeartMessage, we are pulling a key of msg off of our props object, so let's call our prop msg and set it equal to the message variable.

+And, one thing that I want you to pay attention to here, on a very nitpicky code styling level -- when we write a prop specification, we don't leave any spaces between the prop name and the value that we're assigning it to.
+It doesn't actually affect whether the code works, but it's good style, and it's really a good idea to get in the habit of writing with good style if you want to work with other people.

 [SC]

 [VO]